Oiling wood – protection & refinement

 Which oils are suitable for oiling wood?

-Hardware stores have the right product for oiling wood for almost every type of wood, but the supermarket can also be a good place to start.
-A distinction is made between natural oils such as linseed oil, walnut oil and tung oil and optimized variants known as hard oils that can be used for processing.
-The products do not contain any color that could penetrate the pores when oiling the wood.
+DIY stores offer the right product for oiling almost any type of wood, but supermarkets can also be a good place to look.
+A distinction is made between natural oils such as linseed oil, walnut oil and tung oil, and optimised variants known as hard oils, which are suitable for treating wood.
+These products contain no colour that could penetrate the pores when oiling the wood.

-Hard oils are linseed oil that is boiled in the absence of air and mixed with natural resin, among other things.
-This ensures that hard oils with the natural resin they contain have the property of forming a robust layer, making the material particularly resistant and producing a beautiful shine and a natural color.
-Hard oils are therefore mostly used for wooden floors that are subject to heavy wear and tear.
+Hard oils are linseed oils that are boiled without exposure to air and blended with natural resins, among other things.
+This ensures that hard oils, thanks to the natural resin they contain, form a robust layer that makes the material particularly hard-wearing and produces a beautiful sheen and a natural colour tone.
+Hard oils are therefore mostly used for wooden floors that are subject to heavy wear.

-Linseed oil is often the first choice of natural products and substances for oiling wood and has always been used to treat natural surfaces.
-The advantages of oiling wood with linseed oil compared to walnut oil and tung oil: It penetrates deep into the pores of the wood fibers, dries quickly and hardens well.
-If you want it to be even faster, then use siccative linseed oil, which is called linseed oil varnish because of the siccative drying agents.
-Linseed oil or linseed oil varnish is recommended, but also tung oil, especially for oiling wood indoors.
+Among natural products and substances, linseed oil is often the first choice for oiling wood and has been used to treat natural surfaces since time immemorial.
+The advantages of oiling wood with linseed oil compared to walnut oil and tung oil: it penetrates deep into the pores of the wood fibres, dries quickly and cures well.
+If you want it to go even faster, use boiled linseed oil with drying agents, known as linseed oil varnish.
+Linseed oil or linseed oil varnish as well as tung oil are recommended, especially for oiling wood indoors.

 Baufix Wood Care Oil

-You can find a particularly simple and reliable way to protect your wood with BAUFIX wood care oil.
-This is a high-quality special oil that has little odor and is ideal for hardwood garden furniture, wooden terraces and wooden walkways as well as wooden furniture indoors.
-The care oil is available in different colors that emphasize the natural color of the wood, while also having an impregnating effect when treating the wood and protecting it from dirt and stains.
+You’ll find particularly simple and reliable wood protection with BAUFIX Wood Care Oil.
+This is a high-quality special oil with low odour, ideal for hardwood garden furniture, wooden terraces and wooden walkways as well as wooden furniture indoors.
+The care oil is available in different shades that emphasise the natural wood tone, provide an impregnating effect during treatment and protect against dirt and stains.

-If you have a surface or furniture that has already been treated with a substance, you must first completely sand off the layer with sandpaper before you can oil the wood.
+If you have a surface or furniture that has already been treated with another substance, you must first sand this layer off completely with sandpaper before you can oil the wood.

 What about sunflower oil or olive oil?

-When treating wood professionally, you should never use cooking oils such as olive oil, sunflower oil or rapeseed oil.
-The reason: These cooking oils do not dry completely, unlike drying household oils such as linseed oil, tung oil and walnut oil.
-The fatality of using cooking oils such as olive oil or sunflower oil becomes apparent over time.
-In combination with oxygen, the cooking oils become rancid and can form mold.
-Furthermore, liquids such as olive oil and rapeseed oil can cause discoloration in addition to forming a rancid layer.
-Therefore, it is better to use linseed oil varnish to oil wood, which has a nourishing effect.
+For professional wood treatment, you should never use cooking oils such as olive oil, sunflower oil or rapeseed oil.
+The reason: unlike drying household oils such as linseed oil, tung oil and walnut oil, these cooking oils do not dry.
+The problem with using cooking oils like olive or sunflower oil only becomes apparent over time.
+In contact with oxygen, these oils turn rancid and can develop mould.
+Furthermore, liquids such as olive oil and rapeseed oil can not only form a rancid layer but also cause discolouration.
+It is therefore better to use linseed oil varnish for oiling wood, as it has a nourishing effect.

 Holz ölen – einfacher als gedacht mit dem richtigen Öl und ein wenig Geduld